Skip to main content

 Start a sleep analysis session

-Once initialized, you can start a sleep analysis session:
+Once initialized, you can start a sleep analysis session.
+The method returns a UUID that identifies the session.

 import com.sleepcycle.sdk.SleepAnalysisConfig